mrwweb/mrw-accordion/readme.txt

 == Description ==

 Use one or more accordion blocks to let visitors expand and collapse information.
-Great for FAQs, complex instructions, and auxiliary information.
+Great for FAQs, complex instructions, and auxiliary/aside information within a long post.

 This plugin creates a single "Accordion" block that can be used alone or in groups.